Meet the Team

 In my free time, I enjoy exercising, watching sports and movies, spending time with my friends, and trying new foods.

-Nora Coughlan (she/her)
+Nora Coughlan (Graduate Assistant)

 Smiling woman with glasses standing in front of a glass doorHello, I’m Nora, a graduate assistant at the RBHC, and a 2nd year student in the school psychology doctoral program.
 I was born and raised in Mankato, MN but left for the city at 18 years old to study psychology, with a public health minor, at the University of Minnesota - Twin Cities.
 Most of my professional experience has been in the realm of disability care working in group homes, as a job coach, in family homes, and as a paraprofessional for a second-grade classroom.
 In my free time, I really enjoy baking, walks in nature, watching tv with my cat, and starting new craft projects even when I haven’t finished my last.
 My academic interests revolve around inclusion, self-determination, and the intellectual and developmental disabilities population.
 I hope to use my degree to increase opportunities for students with disabilities and their families; not only while enrolled in the K-12 system but in the community by increasing professional and social opportunities for post-secondary life!